 Your résumé gives the firm some idea of what you can contribute.
 Firms receive many résumés at once, so provide the requisite information in a clear and concise manner.
-By following an organized and simple format, firms will be able to focus on the areas that interest them the most.
+By following an organized and simple format, firms will be able to focus on the areas that interest you and them the most.

-Use the following headings to organize your résumé:
+Where possible, use the following headings to organize your résumé: